This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Polishing and waxing basically falls into two categories: solvent-based and water-based.
+Polishing and waxing fall into two categories: solvent-based and water-based.
 You can apply a solvent-based wax on a water-based wax but not the other way around.
 In either case, any previous wax must be removed.

 Make a solution of 7 cups of water and ¼ cup of ammonia.
 Mop your floor with it to strip off any previous wax.
 Rinse off its traces with water.
 Once the floor is dry, apply the wax.
 If your water-based wax is self-sealing, you won’t require a sealant separately.
 A solvent-based wax will need a sealer.

 AquaMix has a good line of products suited to brick floors.

 Here are a few tips that will help maintain your brick flooring: